 - Replacing and repairing keys and locks

 - Trees, plants and shrubs replacement

 - Loss of rent.
 If an insured event prevents your property from inhabitable, ANZ will cover you for loss of rent.
-The most they will pay is $52,000 and for no more than 12 months of rent.
+You may be covered for your listed rental amount for up to 12 months.

 - Replacing and repairing keys/locks.
 If an insured event occurs, they'll have someone come out and replace or mend your keys and locks.